Skip to contents

 Value

 A list of two targets, one upstream and one downstream.
 The upstream target returns a numeric index of batch ids, and the downstream one dynamically maps over the batch ids to run the command multiple times.
-If the command returns a list or data frame, then the targets from tar_rep() will try to append new elements/columns tar_batch and tar_rep to the output to denote the batch and rep-within-batch IDs, respectively.
-See the "Target objects" section for background.
+If the command returns a list or data frame, then the targets from tar_rep() will try to append new elements/columns tar_batch, tar_rep, and tar_seed to the output to denote the batch, rep-within-batch ID, and random number generator seed, respectively.

 tar_read(your_target) (on the downstream target with the actual work) will return a list of lists, where the outer list has one element per batch and each inner list has one element per rep within batch.
 To un-batch this nested list, call tar_read(your_target, recursive = FALSE).